Impersonation

 • Diagnose issues from their point of view

-This helps you provide better support without requiring users to share screenshots or describe their setup in detail.
+This helps you resolve issues without requiring team members to share screenshots or describe their setup in detail.

 When to Use Impersonation